Artwork Page for A Bridal Couple

 This painting depicting a recently married aristocratic couple is filled with symbolism.
 The various floral elements represent love and fertility, while the colors of their clothes suggest not only their relationship but also chastity, love, and modesty.
 What details might you choose to symbolize a young couple in love?

-Vertically-oriented oil painting depicting a man and woman with light skin tone looking towards each other in front of a wall of green leaves and white flowers.
-The man, wearing a matching vertically striped shirt and trousers, wraps his arm around the woman's waist, holding out a green stem sprouting small blue flowers to the woman.
-She lifts the skirts of her red dress with one hand and reaches for the flower with the other.
+A vertically oriented oil painting depicts a man and woman with light skin tone looking toward each other in front of a wall of green leaves and white flowers.
+The man, on our right, is wearing a matching vertically striped shirt and leggings.
+He wraps his arm around the woman's waist, holding out a green stem sprouting small blue flowers to her.
+The woman, on our left, wears a red dress and a band on her forehead and lifts the skirts with one hand while reaching for the flower with the other.

 A Bridal Couple